 Of all the ways to grow in my personal relationship with God, memorizing His Word has been my least favorite.
 In fact, outside of studying for the Bible Bowl of 1999, I have never consistently memorized Scripture.
 Oh, I’ve read it!
 And I’ve thought on it and studied it.
 I’ve even taught on it.
 But I’ve never committed it to memory.
 Honestly- I didn’t think I could.

-But as we have started cultivating a faithful heart, I have felt the Lord calling me deeper into His Word.
-As Jen Wilkin recently said, “If we want to feel more deeply about God, then we need to think more deeply about God.”
+But lately, I have felt the Lord calling me deeper into His Word.
+As Jen Wilkin once said, “If we want to feel more deeply about God, then we need to think more deeply about God.”
 What better way to think more deeply than to memorize His Word?

 I’ve never run a marathon (nor do I ever hope to) but I am told it’s not something you just “up and do”.
 You have to train for it.
 I felt memorizing a multi-chapter book was a bit like running a marathon.
 I knew I needed to start small and work up to it.
 I decided to start off with one of the shorter books- or the shortest: 2 John.